Ecohydraulics/Exercise-gui/README.md

 Use the buttons to select a grain `csv` file (e.g., [`grains.csv`](https://github.com/Ecohydraulics/Exercise-SedimentTransport/raw/master/grains.csv) from the sediment transport exercise), a *HEC-RAS* output `xlsx` workbook (e.g., [`HEC-RAS/output.xlsx`](https://github.com/Ecohydraulics/Exercise-SedimentTransport/raw/master/HEC-RAS/output.xlsx) from the sediment transport exercise), and define an output directory (e.g., `.../Exercise-gui/`).
 Make sure to select a characteristic grain size in the combobox (e.g., `D84`) and click on the `Compute` button.

-After a successful run, the file `bed_load_mpm.xlsx` opens, the `Compute` button turns green and the label below the button confirms the successful run (otherwise traceback errors and fix them).
+After a successful run, the file `bed_load_mpm.xlsx` opens, the `Compute` button turns green, and the label below the button confirms the successful run (otherwise traceback errors and fix them).
 The GUI should now look like this:

 ![guiend](https://github.com/Ecohydraulics/Exercise-gui/raw/master/graphs/gui-end.png)